 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the four parts of the ‘reflective stance.’
+-Name four parts of reflective practice in supervision.

 -Name the six levels in Bloom's Taxonomy hierarchy that provide essential skills for supervisees wishing to become critical thinkers.

 -Explain how is the solution-focused approach based in a constructivist epistemology.

 -Explain why is "scientific thinking" a valuable component in helping counselors-in-training process information about specific clients in complex ways.

 -Name the four phases representing the developmental process of counseling supervision in reflective learning-based supervision.